KarcinMubacki/JetBrains_RuleMining/README.md

 - looping until queue is empty or number of iterations exceeds safety threshold (escaping potential infinite loops)

 Output:
-After deleting redundant rules and merging potential rules we sort the remaining rules by a convex combination of support and confidence of the rule (by default 0.8*confidence + 0.2*support) and the rules are saved into a desired .txt file
+After deleting redundant rules and merging potential rules we sort the remaining rules by a convex combination of support and confidence of the rule (by default 0.8 x confidence + 0.2 x support) and the rules are saved into a desired .txt file

 Run the code with